-Ms. Wilcox explained how important it is for all of us to be involved with the collaboration of the Annual Plan.
-She stressed that everyone should share their ideas, talk to their neighbors, participate in the process and to attend as many meetings as possible.
+Ms. Wilcox explained how important it is for all of us to be involved in the collaboration of the Annual Plan.
+She stressed that everyone should share their ideas, talk to their neighbors, participate in the process, and attend as many meetings as possible.